ShivamNimbalkar/ShivamNimbalkar/README.md

 ## Work Experience

-- Research & Development Engineer at Institute of Futuristic Technologies, Goregaon, Mumbai (03/2023 - Present).
+- Research & Development Engineer at Institute of Futuristic Technologies, Goregaon, Mumbai (03/2023 - 11/2023).
   - Oculus Quest Development, Web Development in ARVR, Project Management.

 - Traineeship Engineer at The Intellect Technologies, Goregaon, Mumbai (12/2022 - 03/2023).
   - Full Stack Web Development using ReactJS, Augmented & Virtual Reality.

 ## Training Experience

+- Conducted a 3-day training program on AR/VR at Modern College, Pune  (17th August 2023 - 19th August 2023).
+  - Provided in-depth training on Augmented & Virtual Reality concepts, technologies, and practical applications.

 - Conducted a 6-day STTP on AR/VR/IOT at Dr.Daulatrao Aher College of Engineering, Karad.
 (07th Aug 2023 - 12th Aug 2023).
   - Explored core concepts of AR/VR/IOT, with a focus on Meta Quest Development.
-  - Led projects based on Oculus, resulting in an appreciation letter from HOD CSE Prof.Shital Kakde.
+  - Led  on Oculus, resulting in an appreciation letteprojects basedr from HOD CSE Prof.Shital Kakde.
   - Total 28 students and all faculty Members from CSE Dept. attended the training.

 - Conducted a 21-day training program on AR/VR and React JS at Thakur Polytechnique, Kandivali (12th June 2023 - 1st July 2023).